¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 Providers will typically submit claims on your behalf, but sometimes you may have to pay for a covered service and file a claim for reimbursement.
-This may happen if your provider is not contracted with us or you have an out-of-area emergency.
+This may happen if your provider is not contracted with us.

 If you have paid for services we agreed to cover, you can request reimbursement for the amount you paid, less any deductible, copayment or cost sharing that is your financial responsibility.
 We must receive notice of claim within 30 days of the date the loss began or as soon as reasonably possible.
 We must receive a request for reimbursement through receipt of a claim within 90 days of the date of service.

 To request reimbursement for a covered service, you need a copy of the detailed claim or bill from the provider.
 You also need to submit a copy of the member reimbursement claim form (PDF) posted at Ambetter.SuperiorHealthPlan.com under “Member Resources”.
 Send all the documentation to us at the following address:

 After getting your claim, we will let you know we have received it, begin an investigation and request all items necessary to resolve the claim.
 We will do this in 15 calendar days or less.

 We will notify you, in writing, that we have either accepted or rejected your claim for processing within 15 calendar days after receiving all items necessary to resolve your claim.
 If we accept your claim, we will make payment within five business days after notifying you of the payment of your claim.
 If we reject your claim, we will give you the reason your claim is rejected.
 If we are unable to come to a decision about your claim within 15 calendar days, we will let you know and explain why we need additional time, and will make our decision to accept or reject your claim no later than the 45th calendar day after our notice about the delay for paper claims or no later than the 30th calendar day after our notice about the delay for electronic claims.